Traditional marketing efforts are historically, pretty hard to compare – how do you measure the impact of a billboard or a TV ad?

 On the plus side, e-mail marketing is often very low in cost – it’s easy to run a basic e-mail campaign on $50/month using a service like Constant Contact.
 In this comparison, we see that while e-mail is limited and has a low conversion rate, our CPA from e-mail is incredibly low.

 Organic is bringing in the bulk of our visits and conversions, but it’s an expensive engagement.
 A great option here might be to implement an inbound plan to capture more e-mail leads and put them into a lead nurturing workflow.

 Another dimension of digital marketing involves comparing within a channel – for example, comparing your Bing Ads campaigns to your Google AdWords campaigns.

 In this example, we see that Google is not only bringing us more conversions (which it almost always will because of its larger userbase), but the cost per conversion is lower.
 Revenue is also increasing from Google and decreasing from Bing – might be a sign to shift more of your budget into Google rather than Bing.

 You can expand this concept with the use of custom filters – Facebook vs. Twitter, different organic campaigns; you can even pit e-mail campaigns against one another.
 Using this type of dashboard is great for fine-tuning your efforts on a certain channel.

-If SEO has a high cost of acquisition but you’re getting good leads on the cheap with Google AdWords, it’s probably a good idea to move more resources into paid marketing channels and adjust your organic efforts to get more qualified traffic.
+If SEO has a high cost of acquisition but you’re getting good leads with Google Ads, it’s probably a good idea to move more resources into paid marketing channels and adjust your organic efforts to get more qualified traffic.